pnp/sp-dev-fx-webparts/samples/react-Edit-ApplicationCustomizer/README.md

 - SPFx Application customizer can be used to add scripts, and add custom html to well known placeholder(header and footer)
 - We can use properties to pass data to Application customizers to make solution customizable.
 - To update properties of application customizer there is no UI based solution.
-- To update the title, details and other information of application customizer we use either powershell script or cli tool.
+- To update the title, details and other information of application customizer we use either PowerShell script or cli tool.
 - This webpart can be used at a central location where all the users have access and if they require to update title, description and properties.

 ## Features